rwcarlsen/cppscratch/matprop.md

   property doesn't have to be any more verbose than before using helpers that bind functions/variables to mimic the existing paradigm.

+* Still need to figure out how to get Valuer class to support a reference type as the template parameter.

 Strengths:

 * Preserves not storing/cacheing/reusing material properties between computations unless needed